laceywalkerr/ClassPlayground/README.md

 mkdir -p ~/workspace/student && cd $_
 dotnet new console -n ClassPlayground -o .

 To run:
-dotnet run in console
+The command "dotnet run" in console